 Not only to keep pace with competitors, advisory needs to be adopted because your clients want and need it.
 To help a business grow, you need to understand it.
 That’s why a great advisor will ask questions and dig into their client’s business as deep as possible.
 Previous trends combined with forecasts allow you to think ahead to the impact of coming events.

-You might be be serving up some advisory services already – even if you’re not actually aware of it.
-The personal touch can’t be ignored, and it’s often accountants doing this that are the most successful.
-Taking the time to get to know the client sitting in front of you will mean you’re able to guide them to making better business decisions.
-Their business will become healthy, and your client will thank you.
+Accountants giving service with a personal touch are the most successful.
+Take the time to get to know the client sitting in front and you’ll find you can help them make much better business decisions.
+You’ll know what they’d like to achieve and why, therefore you can build a strategy that’s bespoke to them.
+Their business will become healthier, and your client will thank you.
 The more cash the client makes, the more you’ll make too.

 Embrace the change to advisory